-When you arrive at the test center, you must present a paper or electronic copy of your scheduling permit and a government-issued unexpired photo identification.
+When you arrive at the test center, you must present a paper or electronic copy of your scheduling permit and a valid, unexpired government-issued photo identification.
 Please review your scheduling permit for additional identification requirements.
 Acceptable forms of unexpired identification include: